Catt-Git/Computational-Human-Genomics/materials/readme.md

 The files in this folder are only some of the files required.
-This is a list of all the files used (other than the tools in the virtual machine)
+This is a list of all the files used:

 - Tumor.bam and Control.bam (main file to analyse)
 - Captured_Regions.bed (specifies the target reions captured during sequences)